Childhood, school and inequality in the Nordic countries – Research – Department of Sociology and Political Science

 In addition to the Trondheim group the CSI-project includes a collaboration with FAFO (Oslo), Tampere University and Tampere Town, Linköping University - Campus Norrköping and Norrköping municipality, and University of Berkeley.
-The Nordic - US collaboration started in 2019 and have received research grants from the Peder Sather Foundation in 2019 and in 2020.
+The Nordic - US collaboration started in 2019 and have received research grants from the Peder Sather Center for Advanced Study in 2019 and in 2020.

 The research design in the Trondheim project and the Nordic project is based on a mixed method approach that combines questionnaires, interviews, document analyses, analysis of living conditions and socio-demographic data with organizational analyses.
 It also adds analyses based on register data.

 The university-municipality collaboration is supported by the Nordic Ministry with a three year grant (2020-2023) and a joint platform aimed for communication, dissemination of results, seminars, workshops, etc.

 - Identification and analysis of children's lifeworld, well-being and integration.
 The project will carry out a systematic survey and analysis of factors that help promote or counteract children's quality of life and integration.
 Here we are concerned with children's own experiences of their lifeworld through security, trust, well-being and social affiliation.